bazqux/bazqux-api/README.md

 https://www.bazqux.com/reader/api/0/subscription/list ([?output=json](https://www.bazqux.com/reader/api/0/subscription/list?output=json))

-Always contain `htmlUrl` not depending on favicons setting.
+Always contain `htmlUrl` not depending on favicons setting. `firstitemmsec` is always dummy `1234567890000` (it seems that no one use it).

 ### Adding subscription